How to Stop Gum Recession in its Tracks

 - Poor nutrition and obesity: Eating a well-balanced diet is essential for a variety of reasons.
 But, most specifically, a diet deficient in essential vitamins and other nutrients can compromise your body’s immune system, making it harder to fight off infection.
 Periodontal disease begins as an infection, so poor nutrition can worsen the condition of your gums.

-- Clenching and grinding your teeth: The act of clenching and grinding your teeth places unnecessary and harmful force on the tissues that support your them.
+- Clenching and grinding your teeth: The act of clenching and grinding your teeth places unnecessary and harmful force on the tissues that support them.
 As a result, it can accelerate the rate at which periodontal tissues are destroyed.
 If you frequently clench or grind your teeth, be sure to let your dental provider know.
 In many cases, you will be prescribed a nightguard to help lessen tooth grinding damage on your teeth.

 - Other systemic illnesses: Certain illnesses and diseases can interfere with your body’s inflammatory system, thus worsening the condition of your gums.
 In particular, these illnesses include cardiovascular disease, diabetes, and rheumatoid arthritis.

 Signs and Symptoms of Gum Recession and Gum Disease